-The scope of the business and finance category of the AoG consultancy services solution includes consultancy services in the following sub-categories.
+The scope of the AoG consultancy services solution includes consultancy services in the following 11 sub-categories.
 Providers may also provide additional focus areas per sub-category.
-Each sub category provides a list of examples of the services that might be offered with that sub category.
+Each sub-category provides a list of examples of the services that might be offered with that sub-category.
 Please note that this list is not exhaustive.
 If you are unsure if your project is within scope of this consultancy contract please email the Consultancy services team.

 Quality assurance and advice including independent quality assurance, technical quality assurance and other quality assurance.

 The Government Chief Digital Officer (GCDO) has established a GCDO assurance services panel.
-This panel offers eligible and mandated agencies a choice of 26 panel providers who specialise in the provision of Independent Quality Assurance (IQA) and Technical Quality Assurance (TQA) for ICT-enabled projects and programmes.
+This panel offers eligible and mandated agencies a choice of 26 providers who specialise in the provision of Independent Quality Assurance (IQA) and Technical Quality Assurance (TQA) services for digital investments.
 Visit the GCDO assurance services panel page for further information.

 Advisory services on business change processes and methodologies to ensure that organisational change is successfully planned and executed.